West Valley City DUI Defense Lawyer

 License Suspension: 2 years

-Notice the dramatic hike in license suspension duration from the first to second offense: 120 days to two full years.
+Notice the dramatic hike in license suspension from first to second offense: 120 days, to two full years.

 • Third Offense